GI Motility Unit

 - Esophageal Function Test combines both esophageal manometry and impedance testing to evaluate how the esophagus clears fluid.

 - Breath testing for Helicobacter Pylori (C-13) is a test for the bacteria that causes ulcers.
 This test involves swallowing a solution and then periodically breathing into foil bags.
 The amount of carbon in each bag is then measured.
+This test is performed in the GI clinic.
 Instructions are available here.

 - Breath Test for Bacterial Overgrowth is a test for small intestinal bacterial overgrowth.
 It is sometimes used to evaluate abdominal discomfort, bloating, diarrhea, and malabsorption.
 This test involves swallowing a sugar solution and then breathing into foil bags every 15 minutes for two hours.
 The amount of hydrogen in each bag is then measured.
 Instructions are available here.